eon8/helmet-static/README.md

 ## How

-Add a `helmet-static.js` to your root, and at a minimum provide it the routes to process.
+Add a `helmet-static.js` to your root (or provide the config file path with `-c <path to config file>`), and at a minimum provide it the routes to process.

 The default config is below and you can overide any of it by exporting it from your `helmet-static.js` file